Walt Disney restructures entertainment businesses to boost streaming

 Disney said it would hold an investor day on Dec.
 10 to provide more information about its strategy.

-Additional reporting by Ankit Ajmera in Bengaluru; Editing by Aurora Ellis and Sam Holmes
+Additional reporting by Helen Coster in New York and Ankit Ajmera in Bengaluru; Editing by Aurora Ellis, Sam Holmes and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.